xcp-ng/xcp-ng-org/docs/intro.md

 ### Backup

-Some XCP-ng clients are also capable of doing backup.
-Please read the dedicated [backup section](management/backup).
+Xen Orchestra is a complete and agentless backup solution for your VMs running on XCP-ng.
+Please read the dedicated [backup section](management/backup) to get more details.

 ## 📹 Introducing XCP-ng in video